Almost contact 5-folds are contact: Horizontal Deformation II

 \begin{theorem} Let $(\sS^3 \times B^2(4),\xi_0)$ have the contact form

 where $\delta\in\R^+$ is a constant and $\alpha_{ot}$ is any contact form associated to an overtwisted contact structure homotopic to the standard contact structure on $\sS^3$.\\

-Then there exists a deformation $\xi_1$ of $\xi_0$ supported in $\sS^3 \times B^2(3)$ such that the $\xi_1$ is a contact structure and $\sS^3 \times \{ 0 \}$ inherits the standard contact structure. \end{theorem} This result is a consequence of Lemma 3.2 in \cite{EP}.
+Let $\xi_{std}$ be a tight contact structure on $\sS^3$.
+Then there exists a deformation $\xi_1$ of $\xi_0$ supported in $\sS^3 \times B^2(3)$ such that the $\xi_1$ is a contact structure and $\sS^3 \times \{ 0 \}$ inherits the contact structure $\xi_{std}$. \end{theorem} This result is a consequence of Lemma 3.2 in \cite{EP}.
 Let us give an alternative argument, pointed out to us by Y. Eliashberg. \\